syntasso/instruqt-kubecon/10-delete-a-website-deployment/assignment.md

 type: challenge
 title: Delete a website deployment
-teaser: The power of operators is handling any drift between requested state and cluster state, in this section learn how to detect deletion drift and execute on it
+teaser: The power of operators is handling any drift between requested state and cluster state, in this challenge learn how to detect deletion drift and execute on it
 notes:
 - type: text
   contents: |-